zb12138/PointCloud-Octree-Compression-/README.md

 Matlab code for PointCloud Octree Compression

-This is a lossless point cloud compression MATLAB demo based on the octree occupancy and arithmetic coding.
+This is a lossless point cloud compression MATLAB demo based on the octree occupancy (BFS) and arithmetic coding.

+Algorithm description is in the algorithm.pdf.